LukaszNowakPL/react-bootstrap-tools/README.md

 ```

 Development server uses Demo app stored on `src/demo/index.tsx`.
 You can import any of examples stored on sub-folders of `src/lib/examples/` folder.
-You'll find commented option how to preview `BasicExample` of each component on `src/demo/App.tsx` file.
+You'll find commented option how to preview `BasicExample` of each component on component cards imported by `src/demo/App.tsx` file.

 ### Folder structure

 Package is based on [create-react-library](https://github.com/DimiMikadze/create-react-library) and implements it's concept of file structure.

 Live demo files are stored on `src/demo` folder.
-You can manipulate components and their props on `App.tsx` file.
+You can manipulate components and their props on component cards imported by `App.tsx` file.

 Developed components are stored on `src/lib/components` folder.
 Component's files should be encapsulated in one folder together: